dstrekelj/odd/README.md

 1. Get [Haxe](http://haxe.org/download/).

-Odd was developed with 3.3.0-rc1.
-The 3.2.x versions should work, but with possible performance issues (the Java target is very slow).
+    * 3.3.0-rc1 was used to develop Odd
+    * 3.2.x was tested and worked for HTML5, but the generated Java code was sometimes slow on Java, Android targets

 2. Get Odd.

     * For git users: `haxelib git odd https://github.com/dstrekelj/odd.git`
     * Everyone else: `haxelib dev odd path/to/downloaded/odd/repository`

 3. Get one (or several!)
 Odd targets from `odd-target-*` repositories.